Jump to Navigation

 Sinemet (levodopa/carbidopa) is a recombinant drug prescribed to treat the tremor-like symptoms, which plague patients suffering from Parkinson’s disease or other forms of dyskinesia.
 Sinemet combines the drugs levodopa to address dopamine deficiency, and carbidopa to off-set the side-effects of levodopa.

-Though sinement has many of the common side-effects shared with other dopamine affecting agents (e.g., dry mouth, sweating, or upset stomach), the severe side-effects that some patients who have taken sinement suffer can be characterized as alarming, at best, including, but not limited to dyspnea (a/k/a difficult breathing, or inability to catch your breath); melena (a/k/a tarry stool, possibly indicating gastric-hemorrhaging); and, hematemesis (a/k/a blood in vomit, possibly indicating gastric-hemorrhaging); depression (including thoughts of suicide); exsanguinations, and even death.
+Though sinemet has many of the common side-effects shared with other dopamine affecting agents (e.g., dry mouth, sweating, or upset stomach), the severe side-effects that some patients who have taken sinemet suffer can be characterized as alarming, at best, including, but not limited to dyspnea (a/k/a difficult breathing, or inability to catch your breath); melena (a/k/a tarry stool, possibly indicating gastric-hemorrhaging); and, hematemesis (a/k/a blood in vomit, possibly indicating gastric-hemorrhaging); depression (including thoughts of suicide); exsanguinations, and even death.

 How Does Sinemet Work?